Memory Care

 What can the Purple Tube Project do for families?
 It assists families living with dementia by developing a crisis/safety plan.
 There is no cost to the caregiver or family members.
 The project is aimed to provide peace of mind, knowing all critical information is updated and easily accessed.
 Additionally, the project provides ways to best interact with persons with dementia for everyone involved during a stressful time.
 The purple tube may include a safety plan for medical or behavioral emergencies for those with dementia; brief medical history; medication list; emergency and non-emergency contacts; release of information so content can be shared with first responders, emergency rooms, and crisis personnel; updated photos; a copy of health care Power of Attorney.

 The family or caregiver can pick up the forms at either the ADRC of Jefferson County in Jefferson, Jefferson Public Library, or at Dwight Foster Public Library in Fort Atkinson during hours of operation.
-Additionally the forms can be found online here.

 Music & Memory

 Even for persons with severe dementia, music can tap deep emotional recall.
 For individuals suffering from Alzheimer’s, memory for things—names, places, facts —is compromised, but memories from our teenage years can be well-preserved.
-Persons with dementia, Parkinson’s and other diseases that damage brain chemistry also reconnect to the world and gain improved quality of life from listening to personal music favorites.
-For additional information see Music and Memory.
+Persons with dementia, Parkinson’s, and other diseases that damage brain chemistry also reconnect to the world and gain improved quality of life from listening to personal music favorites.
+For additional information, see Music and Memory.